President and Chief Executive Officer

 During his 29 year career, Mr. Stewart has held maintenance, engineering and major project roles with BCR Marine and Quintette Coal.
 Mr. Stewart is a Professional Engineer and holds a Bachelor of Applied Science in Mechanical Engineering from the University of British Columbia.

-As vice president, corporate social responsibility, Mr. Wilson leads Vancouver Fraser Port Authority’s environmental programs, aboriginal relations, communications and community engagement functions.
+As vice president, corporate social responsibility, Mr. Wilson leads Vancouver Fraser Port Authority’s environmental programs, government and aboriginal relations, communications and community engagement functions.

 With more than 20 years of experience working in communications, public engagement and marketing, Mr. Wilson also has a distinguished track record of community leadership, having served three consecutive terms as Commissioner on the Vancouver Board of Parks and Recreation, including three years as Chair of the Board.